 Benchmark: Pros and Cons of Mailchimp

 Before you make your decision on the best Mailchimp alternative, it's worth taking a quick look at what this email marketing tool can offer.
 With Mailchimp, you can get a free plan for up to 10,000 emails a month and 2,000 subscribers – which is excellent in the current marketplace.
 Mailchimp offers excellent reporting, and great email editor that's easy to use.

 Mailchimp also delivers plenty of integrations with leading tools like WordPress and Zapier.
 It's a great choice for people in search of all-in-one inbound campaign management.

 - Thorough reporting features and Google analytics integration

 - Plenty of integrations with leading tools

 - Limited email automation compared to other providers

 Which Mailchimp Alternative is Right for You?

 Ultimately, there's no one-size-fits-all solution when it comes to choosing the perfect Mailchimp alternative.
-The answer you need will depend on whether you're looking for simplicity or advanced tools, automation or templates, sales or segmentation, and so much more.
+The answer you need will depend on whether you're looking for simplicity and ease of use, or advanced tools, automation or templates, sales or segmentation, and so much more.

 However, it's fair to say that there are plenty of options out there for people who don't think they're getting everything they need out of Mailchimp.